DevExpress-Examples/asp-net-core-dashboard-separate-server-settings-for-different-views/README.md

 Dashboard controllers are defined in the [DashboardControllers.cs](./CS/Controllers/DashboardControllers.cs) file.

-We use the dependency injection technique to register [Dashboard Configurators](./CS/DashboardConfigurators.cs) in the [Startup.cs](./CS/Startup.cs) file.
+The dependency injection technique is used to register [Dashboard Configurators](./CS/DashboardConfigurators.cs) in the [Startup.cs](./CS/Startup.cs) file.

 Note that the Web Dashboard control uses a single cache.
-The use of separate DashboardConfigurator instances does not create separated caches.
-Thus, we create a [custom parameter](https://docs.devexpress.com/Dashboard/118651/web-dashboard/general-information/security-considerations#cache-security) to specify a different cache for different controllers/configurators.
+The use of separate **DashboardConfigurator** instances does not create separated caches.
+To specify a different cache for different controllers/configurators, you need to create a [custom parameter](https://docs.devexpress.com/Dashboard/118651/web-dashboard/general-information/security-considerations#cache-security).

 ## Documentation